JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_edt_and_locks.md

 These APIs are marked to use only in the [blocking context](coroutine_execution_contexts.md#blocking-context), so their usage in the [suspending context](coroutine_execution_contexts.md#suspending-context) will trigger a warning.
 It is intentional, as coroutines should be prepared to be rescheduled and should use `readAction()`.

-[//]: # (TODO: should we suggest such solutions? maybe we should mark it temporal? can it be a final solution?)

 ### Suspending `writeIntentReadAction()` and Blocking `WriteIntentReadAction.run()`/`compute()`